Sacha924/Twitter-V2/README.md

 - Oubox dispatcher (post local messages to other users (locally or on the network))
 - Programs to answer to website (login / logout / subscribe / follow / unfollow / post messages / post direct messages)

-## Least our database has to keep infomation such as :
+## Last our database has to keep infomation such as :

+- Users

+- Posts

+- Comments

-- User
+- User Messages
-- Password
-- ID (unique ID on all instances : domain name / number)

 # Explanation on the code structure